 I recently wrote an article about road tripping with kids for Wotif and all the advice we followed to the letter.
-But I’ve got some more specific things that I learnt on this trip which I couldn’t really write for a generic article.
+But I’ve got some more specific things that I learnt on this trip which I couldn’t really include in a generic article.

-- Get a baby that sleeps in the car.
-You probably can’t do much about this if you don’t have one but it helps.
-Although the three-year-old doesn’t nap any more, she did a few on the driving days and the baby slept most mornings for a few hours at least.
+You probably can’t do much about this if you don’t have one but it sure helps when you’re on the road with kids!
+Although the three-year-old doesn’t nap anymore, she did a few on the driving days and the baby slept most mornings for a few hours at least.
 Two children asleep at the same time = winning at life.

-- Get a car seat with inbuilt speakers.
 Yes this exists and it’s amazing.
-We put some audio books and albums on an old iphone, plugged it into the car seat with speakers and our three-year-old was entertained for hours.
-Best thing was we didn’t have to listen to ‘Do the propeller’ 100 times over the trip.
+We put some audio books and albums on an old iPhone, plugged it into the car seat with speakers and our three-year-old was entertained for hours.
+The best thing was we didn’t have to listen to ‘Do the propeller’ 100 times over the trip.